 - Cell phone conversations and voice chats are not allowed in the library.
 Please take your calls to the lobby.

 - Parental supervision is required for young children in the library.
 Young children should not be left on their own while their parent uses the computer, browses the DVDs, etc, and parents will be held responsible for any damage done by a child.

 - If you have concerns about what your child (of any age) reads or watches, we recommend that you visit the library with them.
 The library cannot act in the place of parents/guardians in providing direct supervision of children as they explore library media.

 Materials Challenges (Censorship)

 We agree with the American Library Association's position on censorship/intellectual freedom: “Intellectual Freedom is the right of every individual to both seek and receive information from all points of view without restriction.
-It provides for free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.
+It provides free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.
 Intellectual freedom encompasses the freedom to hold, receive and disseminate ideas.”

 A materials challenge is an attempt to remove or restrict materials, based upon the objections of a person or group.
 A banning is the removal of those materials.
 Challenges do not simply involve a person expressing a point of view; rather, they are an attempt to remove material from the curriculum or library, thereby restricting the access of others.
-Although we do not agree with censorship in principal, individuals can challenge materials by asking for a form at the front desk.
+Although we do not agree with censorship in principle, individuals can challenge materials by asking for a form at the front desk.
 This form must be completed in its entirety, after which it will be submitted to the Library Board.
 The Library Board then decides whether to approve or dismiss the challenge.

 Computers will be shut down ten minutes prior to the library's closing time.
-The front doors will be locked at five minutes prior to closing.
+The front doors will be locked five minutes prior to closing.
 We have taken these measures in order to allow staff to finish any end-of-day processing or to help patrons still in the library.
 Please plan accordingly.